• TBMH Virtual Music School

 Sponsors and Supporters

-We are inviting a select group of visionary individuals and corporations to join us as founding sponsors of this historic event.
+We are seeking visionary individuals and corporations to join us as sponsors of this historic event.
 This is more than philanthropy; this is cultural leadership.
+Please contact, Stuart Whatmore, Head of TBMH stuart.whatmore@rbkc.gov.uk.

 Related Links